Spain says first banks audit due by June 21

 Spain is expected to ask for help with bailing out its banks at the weekend, European Union and German sources told which would make it the fourth euro zone country to seek international help in managing its debts.

-But the government has said it will wait to get an independent estimate before embarking on a recapitalisation programme.
+But the government has said it will wait to get an independent estimate before embarking on a recapitalization program.

 Rating agency Fitch gauged on Thursday the sums involved at between 60-100 billion euros, while an International Monetary Fund report is expected to show by Monday that the banks need an extra 40 billion.